 WGU's Student Services team is dedicated exclusively to helping you achieve your academic goals.
-The Student Services office is available during extended hours to assist with general questions and requests.
+The Student Services office is available during extended hours to assist with general questions and administrative or accessibility issues.
 The Student Services team members help you resolve issues, listen to student issues and concerns, and make recommendations for improving policy and practice based on student feedback.
+The Student Services team provides a formal means by which you can express your views, which in turn will inform the decisions we make.